tferracina/ArDCA-Python/writeup.typ

 $
   H_("Potts") ({sigma}) = -J sum_(angle.l i, j angle.r) delta(sigma_i, sigma_j).
 $
 $J$ again represents the ferromagnetic coupling that encourages neighboring spins to align in the same state.
+The original Potts was defined without the local fields, but they can be added if needed.
 The partition function becomes
 $
   Z = sum_({sigma}) exp(-beta H_"Potts" ({sigma})).
 $
 The Potts model simplifies to an Ising model when $q=2$.
 Putting this together, the probability distribution from the Potts model is written as:
 $
   P(bold(sigma)) = 1 / Z exp(-beta H_"Potts" ({sigma})).
 $